-If you do not have access to a municipal sewer service, you will need to install an alternate service.
-The most common system is a septic tank and field lines.
+If you don't have access to a municipal sewer service, you'll need an alternative, such as a septic tank and field lines.
 These systems are quite simple in design and function.
-There are, however building codes and health issues which must be considered when laying out your septic system.
+There are, however, building codes and health issues that you must consider when laying out your septic system.

-If you are a person who likes to do things yourself, there are some major precautions you will want to take on this project.
-Before you dig the hole for the tank, be certain to check with your local utilities.
-Severing a gas line, water line, phone line or electrical cable is not only dangerous, it can be very expensive.
-Once you have the hole dug, show caution.
-The walls of the hole can cave in, especially in sandy or loose soil.
-This can result in fatal injuries.
-Also remember that a concrete septic tank can weigh as much as five tons.
-Do not try to maneuver this unit into the hole yourself.
-Have the hole ready when the tank is delivered and have it placed directly into position.
+Once you complete digging the hole, exercise caution.
+The walls of the hole can cave in, especially in sandy or loose soil, which can result in injuries or death.
+Also remember that a concrete septic tank can weigh as much as 5 tons.
+Don't try to maneuver a concrete unit into the hole yourself.
+Have the hole ready when the tank is delivered and have it placed directly in position.

 Make arrangements to have your water service turned on before you have your septic tank installed.
 The reason for this is that you need to fill the tank with water as soon as it's in place.
 This has nothing to do with the septic system itself, but it's a wise safety move.

 Should a sudden rain occur, a resulting swell in the groundwater could cause an empty septic tank to float out of the ground, even if it has been buried.
 Getting the tank back in place and repairing any damage done to the lines or to the tank itself can be expensive and time consuming.